debops/debops/docs/ansible/roles/debops.docker_gen/introduction.rst

 Introduction
 ============

+`docker-gen`_ generates configuration files for host services to make the Dockerized services accessible to them.
+For example this role can create the required configuation for publishing a Dockerized web-service via the host's web-server.
+The configuration is
-`docker-gen`_ can be used to generate configuration files for other services based on available Docker container metadata.
+based on available Docker container metadata.

 This role creates a service and configuration to generate :program:`nginx` upstream